sst/sst/www/docs/learn/update-the-core.md

 ---
-title: Adding Comments to Article
-description: "Add Comments to Article"
+title: Update the Core
 ---

-We are going to add comments to articles.
+We are ready to add our new comments feature.
+To do so, we'll first add the business logic for it to our `core` package.

 Open up `api/core/article.ts` and add the following two functions to the bottom of the file.